red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

   ```
   podman login ${MIRROR_REGISTRY_DNS} --tls-verify=false --authfile ${AUTH_FILE}
   ```
-you should eventually get something similar to this:
+You should eventually get something similar to this:
   ```json
   {
     "auths": {